thecppzoo/zoo/design/AnyContainer.md

 ## Motivation

 In C++ 17 there are new library components `any`, `variant` and `optional` that have existed in the boost libraries for a while.
 They have related functionality.
-Since `any` can emulate the functionality of `variant` and `optional` this document explains their functionality from the perspective of `any` and will serve the basis for discussions of `variant` and `optional`.
+Since `any` can emulate the functionality of `variant` and `optional` this document explains their functionality from the perspective of `any` and will serve as a basis to discuss of `variant` and `optional` in other documents.

 `any` allows holding a value of *any* type, hence the name.
 It also allows holding no value.
-It is conceptually similar to the concept of value or object in JavaScript.  `any` allows the applicaton of type-less programming techniques.
+It is conceptually similar to the concept of value or object in JavaScript, (an implementation of something similar is coming here).  `any` allows the applicaton of type-less programming techniques.

-There are use cases in which strong typing make things harder.
+There are use cases in which strong typing makes things harder.
 For example, a processor of a non-trivial language to specify things like configurations; when the processor attempts to parse a particular configuration in that language, it does not know exactly what is the kind of objects that it will be generating.

+We are also working in a library of callables, event-based programming interfaces are easier to use if programmers can supply callables of arbitrary types (function pointers, capturing lambdas, etc), the techniques for implementing "type erasure" (concept to be discussed below) here in `any` will be very useful there.

 ### Alternatives to `any`

 In the C family of languages relaxation of type strictness is typically achieved through the use of referential semantics (that is, dealing with the values through their addresses as opposed to they themselves) with the intention of using `void *`, the generic pointer type.

 In languages such as Java, type relaxation is typically achieved through the "objectification" of values (converting values such as an `int`, which is a primitive type, one of the few types in the Java language that has value semantics, into an `Integer`, an object, that has referential semantics) and using references to a common base class.
-In Java all objects inherit from the universal object type, `Object`, and frequently Java programmers use `Object` for this very reason, for example the library of containers:  The container library want to hold objects of any type, thus they rely on the type `Object`.
-Also, in Java, as well as other strongly object oriented languages, including C++, the need for type strictness relaxation encourages class hierarchies and the use of references (or pointers) to base classes.
+In Java all objects inherit from the universal object type, `Object`, and frequently Java programmers use `Object` for this very reason, for example the library of containers:  The container library wants to hold objects of any type, thus containers hold `Object`s.
+Also, in Java, as well as other object oriented and strongly typed languages, including C++, the need for type strictness relaxation encourages class hierarchies and the use of references (or pointers) to base classes.
+On the other side, languages like Python sometimes are easier to use because of "duck typing".
+C++ templates allow all combinations, programmers should be free to use the approach they prefer.
 My experience working with JavaScript allowed me to understand that the superimposition of arbitrary taxonomies solely to relax type strictness is pure busy work.
-On the other hand, using referential semantics plus `void *` leads to just as underperforming code but also ardous and error prone, it is strictly the worst approach available in C++ so I won't discuss it further.
+Using referential semantics plus `void *` leads to just as underperforming code but also ardous and error prone, it is strictly the worst approach available in C++ so I won't discuss it further.

 Continuing with the example of a configuration language interpreter, the programming language representation for the different types of objects in the specification language may have common properties, *cohesion* that asks for them being represented as variations on a type, hence a taxonomy or class hierarchy may be appropriate.
 The requirement of relaxing type stricness should not interfere with the taxonomy or class hierarchy the application domain suggests.

-Using inheritance to relax type strictness and as an option to achieve runtime polymorphism has several drawbacks.
-To begin with, it forces referential semantics (things must be handled through their addresses as opposed to not caring about where they reside in memory), which has the problems of extra indirection, allocation/deallocation of dynamic objects, managing their lifetime, and all the ways in which these things may fail.
-It also blocks any other alternative to implement type switching (concept to be defined later).
+Using inheritance and runtime polymorphism to relax type strictness has several drawbacks.
+To begin with, it forces referential semantics (things must be handled through their addresses as opposed to not caring about where they reside in memory), which has the problems of extra indirection, allocation/deallocation of dynamic objects, managing their lifetime, and all the ways in which these things may fail, such as memory exhaustion exceptions, etc.  It also blocks any other alternative to implement type switching (concept to be defined later).

-Since support for runtime polymorphism in C++ through inheritance and virtual methods is among the best (for example, it fully supports multiple inheritance of implementations and choices on how to deal with the diamond problem), C++ programmers tend to accept as unavoidable some performance and software development costs associated with using it, however, as shown in the libstdc++, libc++ and my three implementations of `any`, very fine grained control of *type switching* leads to performance and programmer effort economies beyond plain vanilla inheritance-virtual-method.
+Since support for runtime polymorphism in C++ through inheritance and virtual methods is among the best for comparable languages (for example, it fully supports multiple inheritance of implementations and choices on how to deal with the diamond issue), C++ programmers tend to accept as unavoidable some performance and software development costs associated with using it, however, as shown in the libstdc++, libc++ and my three implementations of `any`, very fine grained control of *type switching* leads to performance and programmer effort economies beyond plain vanilla inheritance-virtual-method.

 Therefore there is desirability for getting rid of the strictness of types while at the same time not imposing type hierarchies and preserving advantges of type strictness, especially the object lifetime guarantees, the **RAII** idiom.
 Hopefully some advantages of value semantics as well.

-Then the good news is that using `any` may be performance and programming effort cheaper than the alternative of imposing a hierarchy to achieve type strictness relaxation, my implementations, in summary, guarantee that the programmer will be able to fine tune `any` to pay the minimum.
+The good news is that using `any` may be performance and programming effort cheaper than the alternative of imposing a hierarchy to achieve type strictness relaxation, my implementations, in summary, guarantee that the programmer will be able to fine tune `any` to pay the minimum.

 ## Type Erasure

 The technique for type strictness relaxation is called **type erasure**.  ["Type Erasure"](https://en.wikipedia.org/wiki/Type_erasure) refers to whenever the type of an entity ceases to be compilation-time information and becomes runtime information.
 Hence it implies a run time penalty.
 Type erasure can be accomplished in many different ways, all revolving around the concept of **type switching**, any of the mechanisms for discovering the type of an object at runtime.
-In C++ type switching is very well supported through the same features that support run time polymorphism, the "virtual" methods, overrides and the virtual function pointer table, the "**vtable**".
+In C++ type switching is very well supported through the same features that support run time polymorphism, the "virtual" methods, overrides, which tend to be implemented using the virtual function pointer table technique, the "**vtable**".
 To my knowledge, the requirements of C++ virtual methods are universally implemented as that objects begin with the vtable pointer, a hidden member value.
 The vtable is the type switch: type-specific features are accessible as indices into the vtable.

-Another popular type switching mechanism, applicable to C and C++ is to use a type-switch field and have explicit switching, typically with a switch itself: `switch(object.typeId) { case TYPE1: ... }`.
+Another popular type switching mechanism, applicable to C and C++, is for "structs" to have an explicit type-switch member, which typically will be handled with a `switch` itself: `switch(object.typeId) { case TYPE1: ... }`.
 One advantage that sometimes justifies all the extra programming effort for this kind of type switching is that the type switch can be as small as one bit.
 Also, some commonality between the types can be achieved in cascading if-then-elses on the type id field.

 Curiously, both GCC libstdc++ and Clang's libc++ implement the type erasure needed in `any` by instantiating a template function which "knows" what is the type of the held object and internally has a switch with the many tasks required to manage the held object.
 Perhaps the implementers did not use inheritance-virtual-method because of how cumbersome it is to have fine grain control of type switching when using it; however, by not using "polymorphic objects" directly, but working with them as raw bytes I have found fully portable (standard-compliant) ways to have very fine grained control of type switching, leading to my implementation looking relatively straightforward.